 There are extensive unmarked minefields in Eritrea, particularly near the border with Ethiopia.
 Walking and hiking in rural areas can be dangerous.

 Landline, mobile telephone and internet services are unreliable.
 Local SIM cards are not available to non-residents.
-Australian travellers should contact their telecommunication providers to check about international roaming.
+There are no agreements between Eritrean mobile telephone providers and international providers.
+International roaming may not be available.
+You should contact your telecommunication provider to check about international roaming.

 Piracy: There is a high threat of piracy in the coastal areas of Eritrea.
 There have been attacks by pirates against all forms of shipping in and around Eritrea's waters and the Gulf of Aden.
 Pirates have been using mother ships to attack shipping further than 1,000 nautical miles (1,850km) from the coast of Somalia.
 All forms of shipping are attractive targets for Somali pirates, including commercial vessels, yachts and luxury cruise liners.
 We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when anywhere near these waters.